Imperial Eagle genus of birds. Cemetery bird: description, habitat, food. Imperial Eagle (eagle) is a large bird of prey. Lifestyle, nutrition

 Eagle burial ground (1).
 Video (00:01:16)

-Eagle Eagle was found in the grass with a wounded wing, in a weakened state in October 2010.
+The Imperial Eagle was found in the grass with a wounded wing, in a weakened condition in October 2010.

-He took him to a veterinary clinic, as the wing muscles were eaten away by worms, the doctors of the veterinary clinic amputated the wing.
+I took him to the veterinary clinic because the wing muscles were eaten away by worms, the wing doctors veterinary clinic amputated.
 The wing hangs on the wall of the house).
-Currently in full health, eats only meat.
-The only thing he can't fly is, of course, a big tragedy for him.
+Currently in perfect health, she eats only meat.
+The only thing is that he can’t fly, which is of course a big tragedy for him.

 Features and habitat of the Imperial Eagle bird